 Traditional companies are often hampered by legacy technology, which is complex, not fully integrated, hard to change, costly to maintain, and has many overlapping systems and business processes.

-Advances in technology and methodology in recent years have made it easier to build a solid digital platform or to modernize existing ones.
+Advances in technology and methodology in recent years have made it easier to build a solid digital platform or to modernise existing ones.
 Agile development methods, external code libraries and easy-to-use development tools enable developers to build new functions rapidly and in line with new business requirements.
 A modern digital platform needs to provide the operational and transactional services that power a company’s key processes.
 Digital platforms support the externally facing services that connect to customers and ecosystem partners and the data-driven services that provide the ability to perform intense analytics.
 Improved analytics upgrade the customer experience and internal operations by constructing combinations that had not been feasible before.

 Such platforms are based on the cloud, use open APIs that orchestrate the exchange of data across the ecosystem, and follow agile application architectures powered by consumption-based, as-a-service components using microservices or containers.
 The platform needs to embody a foundation for digital trust through identity, vulnerability and threat management across all services.

-Digital platforms are centered on an intelligent core to analyze and generate actionable insights from the data flowing through the platform and its participants.
+Digital platforms are centered on an intelligent core to analyse and generate actionable insights from the data flowing through the platform and its participants.
 Over time, they become increasingly automated and autonomous, often powered by machine learning and AI.

 Together, they help to build data fluidity — the flow of high-quality, trusted data and hence the lifeblood of platforms and ecosystems — ensuring that data is accurate, accessible and actionable.
 Improving data fluidity is a key purpose for the digital platform’s owner.